arcao/ycast/README.md

 Category two name:
   Third awesome station name: third.awesome/station/URL Fourth awesome station name: fourth.awesome/station/URL

+Top:
+  Station name on landing page: third.awesome/station/URL Another station name on landing page: fourth.awesome/station/URL
 ```

+If category `Top` exists in `stations.yml`, it is added to begin of a landing page.
+In this case the landing page will look like:

+ * Station name on landing page
+ * Another station name on landing page
+ * My Stations
+ * Radiobrowser

 You can also have a look at the provided [example](examples/stations.yml.example) to better understand the configuration.